karmada-io/karmada/docs/proposals/caching/README.md

 - Get resource information across clusters through a unified endpoint.
 - Accelerate processing speed of resource requests across regions.
 - Get resources in multiple clusters by labels.

+### Risks and Mitigations

+1. This feature aims to build a cache to store arbitrary resources from multiple member clusters.
+And these resources are exposed by `search/proxy` REST APIs.
+If a user has access privilege to `search/proxy`, they can directly access the cached resource without routing their request to the member clusters.
+1. As previously mentioned, the resource query request will not be routed to the member clusters.
+So if a secret is cached in the Karmada control plane but a user in the member cluster cannot access it via member cluster's apiserver due to RBAC privilege limitations, they can still access the secret through the Karmada control plane.
+1. This feature is designed for administrators who needs to query and view the resources in multiple clusters, not designed for the end users.
+Exposing this API to the end users may cause end users to be able to view resources that do not belong to them.

 ## Design Details